grafana/writers-toolkit/docs/sources/shared/refs-example.md

       destination: <FULL URL>
 ```

-- _`URL PATH PREFIX`_ - Enter the part of the page URL that represents the project in which these docs will appear.
+- _`URL PATH PREFIX`_ - Enter the part of the page URL that represents the project in which the documentation is published.
 - `destination` - Enter the full URL of the destination page for that project including trailing slashes.

 If the page's URL matches the pattern _`URL PATH PREFIX`_, then Hugo uses `destination` as the link destination.